wolfox9527/docker-steamcmd-server/README.md

 **SERVERNAME:** 'The Forest Docker' **SERVERPASSWORD:** 'Docker' **ADMINPASSWORD:** 'adminDocker' (you can change this in your SERVERFOLDER/config/config.cfg)

 **WARNING:** You have to create a Steam Token to play Online.
 Create your token here: https://steamcommunity.com/dev/managegameservers (please note that you must generate the token for the APPID: '242760' and every gameserver needs it's own token!!!).
-Put your Token into your GAME_PARAMS like this 'serverSteamAccount YOURTOKEN' (without quotes).
+After creating your token you have to go to the file .../theforest/config/config.txt and append your token to the line that starts with: serverSteamAccount (eg: serverSteamAccount YOURTOKEN).

 **Update Notice:** Simply restart the container if a newer version of the game is available.